bhklab/readii_2_roqc/docs/devnotes.md

 * In sample_feature_writer, use a semi-colon to separate the keys and values of the feature vector so it can be read in easier by pandas
     * With the comma, the pyradiomic settings lines confuse it.
 * Could also transpose this and have the keys on line 1 and vals on line 2, not sure it would solve the problem

+#### [2025-07-09]
+* Existing code already performed the transpose, just needed to change the comma to a semi-colon and fix the sortby value
+* Extraction is working!
+Adding a tqdm progress bar then running CPTAC-CCRCC